Chart Color Schemes

 Nunawading has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely to impact the area.
-Notable projects include Nunawading Activity Centre Cluster, Tunstall Village, Brand Smart Nunawading Retail Redevelopment, and Strathdon House Davy Lane Jolimont Reserve Precinct Master Plan.
-The following list details those most relevant.
+"Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 18 projects likely impacting the area.
+Notable ones are Nunawading Activity Centre Cluster, Tunstall Village, Brand Smart Nunawading Retail Redevelopment, and Strathdon House Davy Lane Jolimont Reserve Precinct Master Plan.".

 Professional plan users can use the search below to filter and access additional projects.